kairosity/mp2-tunnel-focus/README.md

 ### Chart Design

-The charts were designed to scroll down to, more to show a general comparison between time spent on various tasks.
+The charts were designed to be scrolled down to, to show a general comparison between time spent on various tasks.
 As the specific amount of time spent on each task can be viewed on the main task list, the charts are meant to be comparative in nature.

 They are screen reader & keyboard friendly and the dropdown select options can be accessed using mouse or keyboard (space bar and down/up arrows).